 - Check light strands for frayed/damaged cords, broken bulbs and loose light connections – use a new light strand if you find any of these things

-- Use a single, undamaged, heavy duty extension cord for lights
+- Use a single, undamaged, appropriately sized, heavy duty extension cord for lights

 - Place your tree at least three feet from heating sources